Our Governance

 Transparency

 The Society aims to be open and transparent in its elections.
-Full details of candidates for election to Council are published in the Anniversary Meeting Agenda and any member who has been admitted and attends the Anniversary Meeting can vote.
-Council members are carefully briefed on their duties as Trustees of the Society which is a registered charity No. 220509.
+Full details of candidates for election to Council are published in the Annual General Meeting (AGM) document pack and any Fellow who has been admitted and attends the AGM in May can vote.
+Council members are carefully briefed on their duties as Trustees of the Society (Registered Charity No. 220509).

 The Chief Executive Officer is happy to answer any questions about the governance of the Society.